Operating the GridPix detector with helium-isobutane gas mixtures for a high-precision, low-mass Time Projection Chamber

 \section{GridPix charge buildup at high rates}

 It is known from previous studies that the GridPix suffers from a loss of gain when exposed to high ionization rates, owing to a negative charge buildup on the protective SiN$_3$ layer, which reduces the electric field in the multiplication gap.
 In order to study this effect with the different mixtures, the beam aperture was opened to increase the particle rate, which was monitored by the coincidence rate of the two scintillating counters.
-As the horizontal and vertical dimensions of the counters were approximately the same size as the GridPix and the beam spot, the coincidence rate gave a good estimation of the particle rate in the active volume of the detector.
+As the horizontal and vertical dimensions of the counters were approximately the same size as the GridPix and the beam spot, the coincidence rate gave a good estimation of the particle rate in the detector's active volume.

-For this measurement, the GridPix was operated in TOT mode at the same operating voltage used for the gain measurement.
-Figure~\ref{fig:charge_buildup} shows the average charge per pixel as a function of the measured rate, normalized to the average value of the first three points.
+For this measurement, the GridPix was operated in TOT mode at the operating voltages quoted in the caption of Figure~\ref{fig:ionization}.
+Figure~\ref{fig:charge_buildup} shows the average charge per pixel as a function of the measured trigger rate, normalized to the average value of the first three points.
 All mixtures show a significant drop in the average charge, starting around 4 kHz.
 The drop is less significant in the 95:5 mixture, presumably due to the lower gain at the selected working point (see figure~\ref{fig:charge}).
 Nevertheless, even in the 85:15 and 90:10 mixtures, the decrease is less than 20~\% around 40 kHz.
-According to the results presented in section~\ref{sec:gain}, and considering mesh voltages around the working point, it corresponds to a drop of about 15~V, and in turn a loss of about 2~\% of hits.
+According to the results presented in section~\ref{sec:gain}, and considering mesh voltages around the working point, it corresponds to a reduction of the mesh voltage of about 15~V, and in turn a loss of about 2~\% of hits.
 For tracks releasing more than 15 hits per cm, as previously observed, this loss would generate in a detector only a minor deterioration of tracking efficiency and resolutions.
-Moreover, studies are ongoing to reduce the resistivity of the protection layer in future production cycles, so that charges will be more quickly removed and it will be possible to operate the sensor at higher particle rates without efficiency loss.
+Moreover, studies are ongoing to reduce the resistivity of the protection layer in future production cycles, so that accumulated charge will be evacuated more quickly, and it will be possible to operate the sensor at higher particle rates without efficiency loss.